Rulofvdm/WTC_Scrips/README.md

    where you basically need to type in your comment and then grade
    which will then be automatically posted.
   - After all that the repo is deleted as it would no longer be needed.

+__run_histories.sh__:
+  - Well this is easy.
+Run it and witness all the histories of the pojects

+__generate_slack_usernames.sh__:
+  - Oof, this one is nasty.
+So bascally it generates the slack usenames of the people you need to review.
+It does this from the file that update_review_details.sh creates.
+Usefull for the slack app, multidm, which is used to mass dm some people.